LOOKCC/MPI_PY/README.md

-# Sample MPIm In Python
+# Sample MPI In Python

 ## Installation
 Install mpi4py in your conda environment.